How do you choose the best Alaska cruise? As boomer travelers, Alan and I are often asked that question.

-Before I offer my boomer travel advice for cruising to Alaska, let’s set a few parameters.
+Before I offer my boomer travel advice for how to choose an Alaskan cruise, let’s set a few parameters.
 Alan and I prefer small ship luxury cruises.
-Given the choice, we’ll pick Alaska itineraries with off-the-beaten-path ports that provide the opportunity for active Alaska cruise excursions over well-known, but crowded, Alaskan ports.
+Given the choice, we’ll pick Alaska cruise routes with off-the-beaten-path ports that provide the opportunity for active cruise excursions over well-known, but crowded, ports.

 Which is the best Alaska cruise itinerary?

 The hallmark of a good real estate deal is location, location, location.
 The same holds true for where to cruise in Alaska.
 Itinerary is the number one consideration when we’re booking an Alaskan cruise.
 And you have many choices.

 Most cruise lines visit Ketchikan, Juneau and Skagway on a round trip Inside Passage cruise that originates in Vancouver or Seattle.
 This is a good option if you’re prone to seasickness as the waters of the Inside Passage are mostly calm.
 Usually 7-day-itineraries, these cruises offer no opportunity for pre or post cruise adventures in Alaska.

 Because the ship leaves the protection of the Inside Passage, you may experience rougher seas—or not.
 If you do, here’s my favorite sea sickness remedy.

 Alan and I give the nod to Alaskan cruises that include Sitka—easy to explore on your own—and Kodiak Island—we went hiking—two of our favorite Alaska ports.
 Most of the small, luxury cruise lines offer Sitka as a port as well as Holland American and Celebrity.
 Cruises that stop at Kodiak Island are harder to find.